Technolution/rust-gouda-meetup-1/README.md

 ### Install by hand
 Commands to be entered on the command line are shown like `this`.

-1. Rustup
+1. Install Rustup
     * install from https://rustup.rs
-2. Rust nightly compiler
+2. Install the Rust nightly compiler
     * `rustup toolchain add nightly`
 3. Select the nightly compiler as default
     * `rustup default nightly`